usualketchup/notetaker/README.md

 ## Description

 * An application is used to write, save, and delete notes.
-This application uses an express backend and saves and retrieve note data from a JSON file.The following HTML routes have been created:
+This application uses an express backend and saves and retrieves note data from a JSON file.The following HTML routes have been created:

   * GET `/notes` -  Returns the `notes.html` file.